Jeremy D. Howard

-Jeremy D. Howard (born October 22), is an American actor, producer and writer, best known for his work as a cast member on The CW sketch comedy series MADtv in 2016 and for his popular character Sunbrella.
+Jeremy D. Howard is an American actor, producer and writer, best known for his work as a cast member on The CW sketch comedy series MADtv in 2016, and for his popular character Sunbrella.

+He appeared as an AA sponsor in the Fox TV pilot, The Big Bad Wolfes.
+He also appeared in an independent comedy film, For the Hits.